 I am a dyed-in-the-wool warping board enthusiast.
 I’m too lazy to do all the set up for the direct method and I find that the indirect method is more versatile.
 However, if the direct method is your warping style of choice, you are going to have to find a way to deal with complicated color orders.
 The stripes in the Dealer’s Choice Towels are not complicated, but the accent stripe is an odd number of threads, which can pose a challenge.

-If my warp is relatively narrow—say 15 inches or less—this is what I do: I start by following the color order, and where there is an odd number of ends in a stripe, I’ll go ahead and warp an even number.
+If my warp is relatively narrow—say 15 inches or less—this is one way I get the job done: I start by following the color order, and where there is an odd number of ends in a stripe, I’ll go ahead and warp an even number.
 In this case, the ultimate goal is stripes of 3 ends between stripes of 8 ends, but I’ve warped 4 ends of the accent strip.

 Next, I wind on and begin threading my holes as I would normally, working from one selvedge to the other.
 In this case, I am working left to right.